Wolverine971/9takes/src/blog/people/politicians/Kamala-Harris.md

             "text": "Kamala's core motivation likely revolves around feeling valued and accepted, which is echoed in her strategic alliances and public engagements.
 Her actions reflect a Type 3's drive to resonate with others, further her goals, and achieve validation."
           },
           "name": "What is Kamala Harris's core motivation as an Enneagram Type 3?"
+        },
+        {
+          "@type": "Question",
+          "acceptedAnswer": {
+            "@type": "Answer",
+            "text": "Kamala Harris's Type 3 traits manifest in her adaptability in different political contexts, her image-conscious public persona, and her ability to pivot strategies.
+Her journey from prosecutor to Vice President showcases the Type 3's ambition and drive for achievement.
+In her role as VP, these traits influence her policy approach, decision-making process, and how she navigates political relationships."
+          },
+          "name": "How do Kamala Harris's Enneagram Type 3 traits influence her political career and role as Vice President?"
         }
       ]
     }